 Let us see the foreign exchange gain or loss chart of accounts:

-Here, in this case, the seller would have realized gains from foreign exchange of $100 ($1,200 – $1,100).
+In this case, the seller would have realized gains from foreign exchange of $100 ($1,200 – $1,100).
 Currency gain gets recorded in the income section’s income statement.

-Foreign exchange gain or loss accounting example
+Foreign exchange gain or loss accounting example:

 Let us see another example.